kmalakoff/knockback/README.md

     -> Use the helper function: kb.vmDestroy() to clean up your view models.
 It traverses all of your observables and destroys the ones it recognizes.
     -> I'm hoping to change this: https://github.com/kmalakoff/knockback/issues/2

 * Knockback.observable, Knockback.observables and Knockback.localizedObservable actually return a ko.dependentObservable with a bound destroy method on it.
-It you want to subclass your class, look at the source files (like Knockback.observable) because a little bit of a Coffeescript dance is required to return the right thing from your constructor! (that's what the kb.wrappedObservable() is for)
+It you want to subclass your class, look at the source files (like Knockback.Observable) because a little bit of a Coffeescript dance is required to return the right thing from your constructor! (that's what the kb.wrappedObservable() is for)

 In addition to the examples in the test folder (https://github.com/kmalakoff/knockback/blob/master/test), you can look at the examples_lib folder for a sample kb.locale_manager, a localized string, and some examples of localized observables.